 by Martin Eisner

 When Dante meets Virgil in the first canto of the Inferno, he identifies the classical poet with the material book through which he came to know him, which he calls a “volume” [volume].
-Given Dante’s interest in the physical features of books from the first paragraph of the Vita nuova to the last canto of the Paradiso, this passage raises the question: what did Dante’s copy of Virgil’s “volume” look like?
+Given Dante’s interest in the physical features of books from the first paragraph of the Vita nuova to the last canto of the Paradise, this passage raises the question: what did Dante’s copy of Virgil’s “volume” look like?

-It is not likely that Dante would have access to a lush, Late Antique copy such as the Vatican Virgil with its illustrations of several scenes from the poem.
+It is not likely that Dante would have access to a lush, Late Antique copy such as the Vatican Virgil with its illustrations of several scenes from the poem, pictured above.
 Indeed, the copy that scholars have identified on the basis of textual evidence—Florence, Biblioteca Medicea-Laurenziana, Ashburnham 23—may not be as visually exciting, but it is just as fascinating, because it contains musical notations (or “neumes”) for five passages of poem.

 - Laocoon on the dangers of Greeks bearing gifts (Aeneid 2.42-50), with special mention of Ulysses as trickster, which may inform elements of Dante’s representation of Ulysses in Inferno 26.

 - Aeneas’ vision of Hector whose body still bears the scars of battle (Aeneid 2.274-86), which suggests interesting parallels to consider for Dante’s discussion of aerial bodies and somatomorphic souls in Purgatory 25.